AG-Systems/react-on-rails/README.md

   touch app/assets/javascripts/components/_main.js.jsx
 ```

-And lets make a Man component that returns Hello World (try to do this on your own) Hint we need to use React.createClass in rails.
+And lets make a Main component that returns Hello World (try to do this on your own) Hint we need to use React.createClass in rails.

 <details><summary>Solution Code:</summary>
 ```js